 - Cool the butter to room temperature before making the cookie dough.

-The brown butter adds a nutty flavor and richness to the cookie dough.
-When adding the butter, make sure to scrape out all of those brown bits from the pan.
+- When adding the brown butter to the mixing bowl, make sure to scrape out all of those brown bits from the pan.
 Those brown bits are FLAVOR!

-These cookies were portioned out with a 3-tablespoon cookie scoop (like this one).
-This yields about 18 large cookies.
+- Use a cookie scoop to evenly portion the dough so the cookies will bake evenly.
+I used a 3 tbsp cookie scoop which yields 18 large cookies.
 If using a smaller cookie scoop, the bake time will need to be reduced.
 Start checking the cookies for doneness after 7-8 minutes.

 - Triple Chocolate Chip Cookies